Stay Safe During Child Passenger Safety Week

 - Right Direction.
 You want to keep your child in a rear-facing car seat for as long as possible.
 When he or she outgrows the seat, move your child to a forward-facing car seat.
 Make sure to attach the top tether after you tighten and lock the seat belt or lower anchors.

 - Inch Test.
 Once your car seat is installed, give it a good shake at the base.
 Can you move it more than an inch side to side or front to back?
 A properly installed seat will not move more than an inch.

 - Pinch Test.
 Make sure the harness is tightly buckled and coming from the correct slots (check manual).
 Now, with the chest clip placed at armpit level, pinch the strap at your child’s shoulder.
 If you are unable to pinch any excess webbing, you’re good to go.

 Purchasing the right seat is one thing, but proper installation can be tricky.
-A new National Highway Traffic Safety Administration (NHTSA) survey shows that parents are making five significant mistakes when using car seats and booster seats.
+A 2012 survey by the National Highway Traffic Safety Administration (NHTSA) shows that parents are making five significant mistakes when using car seats and booster seats.
 It also found that one in five parents do not read any instructions when installing seats.
 They are:

 - Wrong harness slot used: The harness straps used to hold the child in the car seat were positioned either too low or too high;

 - Chest clip in wrong position: Harness chest clip positioned over the abdomen rather than the chest or not used at all;

 - Loose car seat installation: The restraint system moved more than two inches side-to-side or front to back; anything more than one inch is too much.

 - Loose harness: More than two inches of total slack between the child and the harness strap; there should be no slack.